 Right after I graduated I lost my job when the company I worked for lost the contract.
 I figured that I could move right into an information security job.
 I had the certification, the degree and a year of experience but not the right experience.
 I was able to get into a mentorship program as a veteran.
 They told me to build a well-rounded resume in different parts of IT.

 A little bit of this, a little bit of that

-Struggle finally paid off
+The struggle finally paid off

 Everyone has very busy lives, and I am not unique.
 I ran into problems managing time for family, work, and studies.
 My solution to this problem is not unique but may be unknown to new people in the industry.
 I will highlight podcasts, youtube channels, and other blogs that I find useful and efficient for other people who want to learn but might not have the time.
 My favorite time ‘hack’ is to listen to podcasts during my commute.

 I decided last year that I wanted to give back to the community.
 I tried to join the mentorship program that helped me out but was unable to.
 This website started out as simply my hacking journal to help me learn and record progress.
 I also wrote about the mistakes I made and the solutions to fix them.
 I eventually started answering peoples questions on social media and started turning those replies into small articles here.
 I enjoy writing articles that help people, explain the world of cybersecurity in easy to digest terms, and provide some basic free technical information.